bms-devs/gerrit-slack/README.md

         - owner3

 This configuration would post **all** updates from project1 to channel1, likewise for project2 and channel2.
 Updates to project3 are only posted to channel2 if the change owner is among those listed.

-For channels that hate fun, you can turn celebratory emojis off by setting emoji to false.

-    channel1:
-      emoji: false

 ### aliases.yml